czross/INFO474_VisualizationSoftwareDesign/README.md

-Special thanks to Mike Bostock for his Force-Directed Graph examples and his idea of reusable charts

-This is a resuable library for creating simple force directed graphs (a network visualization)

-You can use either json data that can be parsed with D3 or creating the proper objects of nodes and links
+Special thanks to Mike Bostock for his Force-Directed Graph examples and his idea of reusable charts This is a resuable library for creating simple force directed graphs (a network visualization) You can use either json data that can be parsed with D3 or creating the proper objects of nodes and links

-there are 5 functions that can be used to change certain aspects of the graphic
+there are 5 functions that can be used to change certain aspects of the graphic:

 1. You can designate the width of the chart